Story by Randy Grathen

 Learn to cook at home and teach your kids how to cook.
 They will need these skills when they get older, along with many others.
 Take them grocery shopping.
 I had a niece who thought making dinner meant nuking it or going to McDonalds.
 It is much cheaper and healthier overall to cook at home rather than buy ready-to-eat and fast food.
 As long as you’re cooking, make enough so you have leftovers.
 You’ll have a quick second meal ready to go in minutes.

 Seek out gently used stuff that can be rehomed in your life.
-I have purchased high-end brand name clothing at Goodwill, or consignment stores.
+I have purchased high-end brand name clothing for example at Goodwill, and consignment stores.
 If your kids didn’t know where it came from, and they looked at the label, would they be ashamed to wear it?
-Recycling is such a social justicey thing to do right now everyone should be proud of you for being so willing to contribute to saving the environment.
+Recycling is such a social justicey thing to do right now.
+Everyone should be proud of you for being so willing to contribute to saving the environment.